openstack-archive/fuel-plugin-lma-collector/deployment_scripts/puppet/modules/lma_collector/README.md

 * `password`: *Optional*.
 SMTP Password.
 Valid options: a string.
 Default: `undef`.
 * `send_interval`: *Optional*.
 Minimum time interval in seconds between each email.
 Valid options: an integer.
 Default: `0`.

+#### Define: `lma_collector::heka`

+Main Define.
+Install and configure the Log and Metric collector.
+The title must be either `log_collector` or `metric_collector`.

+##### Parameters

+* `user`: *Optional*.
+User the Heka service is run as.
+You may have to use `'root'` on some systems for the Heka service to be able to access log files, run additional commands, ...
+Valid options: a string.
+Default: `'heka'`.
+* `groups`: *Optional*.
+Additional groups to add to the user running the Heka service.
+Ignored if the Heka service is run as "root".
+Valid options: an array of strings.
+Default: `['syslog', 'adm']`.
+* `poolsize`: *Optional*.
+The pool size of maximum messages that can exist (default: 100).
+* `heka_monitoring`: *Optional*.
+Enable the hekad plugins monitoring by configuring the Heka dashboard and a filter plugin. (default: true, valid option: boolean).
+* `install_init_script`: *Optional*.
+Whether or not install the init script (Upstart or Systemd).
+  This is typically used when the service is managed by Pacemaker for example.
+  (default: true, valid option: boolean).

 #### Define: `lma_collector::logs::openstack`